Updated: December 19, 2020

 This is something I’ve already emphasized in my post, A Step By Step Guide To Starting A Business.

-But for today, we take that concept one level higher as guest poster, Joel Ohman, discusses what he believes are the 3 essential skills that every entrepreneur should master.
+But for today, we discuss what I believe are 3 essential skills that every entrepreneur should master.

 There is a widely held belief that entrepreneurs are born and not made.

-While the merits of that belief is not something that I will tackle in this article I think that we can all agree that no matter what your skill set is right now there are are things that you and I and everyone else can do to become better business owners.
+While the merits of that belief are not something that I will tackle in this article I think that we can all agree that no matter what your skillset is right now there are things that you and I and everyone else can do to become better business owners.

-Along with Fitz’s awesome habits that lead to success here are 3 absolutely essential skills that every single entrepreneur should master if they want to take their company to the next level.
+Along with the habits that lead to success, here are 3 essential skills that every single entrepreneur should master if they want to take their company to the next level.

 #1 Sales & Marketing Skills

-I can remember years ago as a young entrepreneur (“younger” entrepreneur I should say as I am still only 27 years old) when I realized just how important sales and marketing were to any new business.
+I can remember years ago as a young entrepreneur when I realized just how important sales and marketing were to any new business.

-If you are someone who has always had an aversion to sales, then it can be tempting for you to think that you will just create a great product or offer a great service and the sales will take care of itself.
+If you are someone who has always had an aversion to sales, then it can be tempting for you to think that you will just create a great product or offer great service and the sales will take care of themselves.
 This is just not the way it works.

 #2 Organizational Skills